whatwg/streams/README.md

 - `BufferingStrategyReadableStream`
     - Derives from `BaseReadableStream`
     - Adds the ability to customize the buffering and backpressure strategy, overriding the basic one.
+    - ISSUE: could I make this a transform stream?
+Seems like it should be, but not sure how exactly.
 - `ReadableStream`
     - Derives from `BufferingStrategyReadableStream`.
     - Supports piping to more than one destination, by using the `SplitterStream` transform stream within its `pipe` method.